What Is Kratom?

 Psychotherapy is a form of treatment primarily used to treat ADHD in adults.
 It involves speaking with a therapist to establish goals, become more organized, and cope with their mental disorder.
 Psychotherapy works alongside prescription medication to help the patient lead a normal life.

-There are numerous prescription medications for ADHD that can help manage symptoms when it’s most important.
+Numerous prescription medications for ADHD can help manage symptoms when it’s most important.
 The most common medications include Adderall, Vyvanse, and Ritalin.

 ADHD medication is generally considered addictive and habit-forming.
 Most doctors don’t recommend medication as a catch-all solution but instead recommend it alongside other forms of treatment, like psychotherapy or cognitive behavior therapy.

 Additionally, these medications aren’t recommended for children under six years of age, as there may be complications involved in early treatment.

 Finally, there are several alternatives or “holistic” methods for treating ADHD.
 Some patients find that a restrictive diet helps keep them focused enough to enjoy a mostly asymptomatic lifestyle.
 Others practice things like yoga or meditation to help calm their minds and train themselves to concentrate.

 Some patients take supplements or non-prescription herbs and medications to limit symptoms.
 These include ginkgo, ginseng, omega-3 fish oil pills, and kratom.